+COURSE SYLLABUS

-COURSE SYLLABUS Leading Lifelong Learning for Sustainable Workplaces, 7.5 credits Att leda livslångt lärande för hållbara arbetsplatser, 7,5 högskolepoäng Course Code: LLLR24 Education Cycle:
+Leading Lifelong Learning for Sustainable Workplaces, 7.5 credits

+Att leda livslångt lärande för hållbara arbetsplatser, 7.5 högskolepoäng

-Confirmed by: Director of Education Jan 11, 2024 Disciplinary Social sciences Revised by: Dec 5, 2024 domain:
+- Course Code: LLLR24 Education Cycle: Second-cycle level Confirmed: Sep 08, 2025 Disciplinary domain: Social sciences Valid From: Sep 01, 2025 Subject group: Education Specialised in: A1N Second cycle, has only first-cycle course/s as entry requirements Main field of study: Education

-Valid From:Autumn 2025Subject group:PE1Version:4Specialised in:A1N rsion: 4 Main field of study: Education Intended Learning Outcomes (ILO) On completion of the course, the student should be able to: Knowledge and understanding - identify the role of lifelong learning in policies for social sustainability - describe and explain theoretical concepts relating to adults' lifelong learning on individual and organizational levels Skills and abilities - construct theoretical frameworks for social sustainability in working life - apply theoretical frameworks and concepts on practical cases of leading learning in working life - analyse and reflect on the use of theoretical frameworks and concepts in relation to practical cases of leading learning in working life Judgement and approach - critically reflect on and dicsuss different aspects on leading lifelong learning for sustainable workplaces - evaluate long-term consequences of lifelong learning effort for social sustainability Contents - Lifelong learning and social sustainability - The learning individual - · Learning in working life - · Leading lifelong learning in the workplace - · Policies for social sustainability - Theories and concepts relating to lifelong learning Type of instruction The teaching consists of lectures, seminars and exercises performed individually and in groups.
+Intended Learning Outcomes (ILO)

+On completion of the course, the student should be able to:

+Knowledge and understanding

+- identify the role of lifelong learning in policies for social sustainability - describe and explain theoretical concepts relating to adults' lifelong learning on individual and organizational levels

+Skills and abilities

+- construct theoretical frameworks for social sustainability in working life - apply theoretical frameworks and concepts on practical cases of leading learning in working life - analyse and reflect on the use of theoretical frameworks and concepts in relation to practical cases of leading learning in working life

+Judgement and approach

+- critically reflect on and dicsuss different aspects on leading lifelong learning for sustainable workplaces - evaluate long-term consequences of lifelong learning effort for social sustainability

+Content

+- Lifelong learning and social sustainability

+- The learning individual

+- Learning in working life

+- Leading lifelong learning in the workplace

+- Policies for social sustainability

+- Theories and concepts relating to lifelong learning

+Type of instruction

+The teaching consists of lectures, seminars and exercises performed individually and in groups.

 A learning management system is used.

 Students who have been admitted to and registered for a course have the right to receive instruction/supervision for the duration of the time period specified for the particular course instance to which they were accepted.
 After that, the right to receive instruction/supervision expires.
-The teaching is conducted in English.